Sgt. James McNicol.

 chevrons (sergeant's stripes) - I would do something about it."
 Other men intervened and prevented an actual

-fight at this point. (see “Albert's”
+fight at this point. (see “Albert's” recollections below).

-recollections below).
 Sgt.
+Cox

-Cox told the court that during the last dance,
+told the court that during the last dance, James spoke to him again and said

-something out of the incident he would see him outside.
+that if Sgt.
+Cox still wanted to make something out of the incident he would

 Jerry and

 Sgt.
 Cox saw Jean and her friend back to her hut and Sgt.
-Cox went back to the
+Cox went back to the sergeant's

-sergeant's sleeping hut.
+sleeping hut.
 In the hut when Sgt.
-Cox arrived were fellow
+Cox arrived were fellow sergeants,

-sergeants, Kirkaldie,
+Kirkaldie,

 Sgt.